Jason Watkins: Television

 alongside Aneurin Barnard and Poppy Gilbert.
 The same year, it was confirmed that Watkins would be a contestant on the third series of the ITV show Cooking with the Stars, alongside other celebrities including Joanna Page, Matt Willis and Peter Andre.

 Watkins voices Alfred Pennyworth in the Prime Video animated series Batman: Caped Crusader.

 Film

 Watkins's film roles include character parts in Confetti, High Hopes, Bridget Jones: The Edge of Reason, Tomorrow Never Dies, The Golden Compass and Wild Child.
 He played Gordon Shakespeare in the first three films in the Nativity series.

 Personal life

-Watkins is married to jewellery and fashion designer Clara Francis.
-On New Year's Day 2011, their 2-year-old daughter died of sepsis.
-He dedicated his 2015 BAFTA award to her and campaigns for greater awareness of sepsis.
-He is a Patron of Child Bereavement UK, a charity that supports children, young people and families when a child grieves or when a child dies.
-He and his wife have two other children.
-He also has two sons from his first marriage to actress Caroline Harding.
+Watkins first married actress Caroline Harding, and has two sons from this marriage.
+He later married jewellery and fashion designer Clara Francis.
+On New Year's Day 2011, their two-year-old daughter died of sepsis.
+He dedicated his 2015 BAFTA award to her, and campaigns for greater awareness of sepsis.
+He is a patron of Child Bereavement UK, a charity that supports children, young people, and families when a child grieves or when a child dies.
+They have two other children.